 Whatever approach works best for you is great!
 Any help you give your body by lightening up your diet and adding in juicing is going to start shifting your body to a more alkaline and balanced state which will only give you better health and a body you love over time.

 If you would like to be guided through a fast at a level that is right for you, you can join in The Juicy Life program, which next starts on Monday the 9th of May.
-You can check out details for The Juicy Life program here.

 The only way to effectively approach cleansing, whether it is juice fasting, raw foods, whole foods or any other kind of approach, is to consider your individual needs, goals, health history, and emotional and social considerations, and find an approach which will take you closer to your goals while honoring your own needs.